Tautiška giesmė: Usage in German-occupied Lithuania

-On 9 until 12 May 1942, the Marijampolė Commissariat took 580 young men to take charge of the work of the carriers for the German Army Transportation Service.
-In the division of the men mentioned in the yard of the soldiers, about 3000-4000 people came there, about two thirds of women and girls, and began to shout out: "We are not Germans, do not go to the front."
-At that time, about 70% of the troops returned to the barracks yard to support the demonstration.
-Marijampole Teachers Seminary and Gymnasium Students.
-The demonstrators then sang Lithuanian liberation songs and Tautiška giesmė and when threatened with a fight by several insufficiently armed local commando soldiers, turned the tables and broke some windows.
+In 1942, between May 9 and May 12, the Marijampolė Commissariat took 580 young men as labour for the German Army Transportation Service.
+At the barracks, about 3,000–4,000 appeared, about two thirds of women and girls, and began to shout out: "We are not Germans, do not go to the front."
+At that time, about 70% of the troops returned to the barracks yard to support the demonstration as well as students from the Marijampole Teachers Seminary and the Marijampole Gymnasium.
+The demonstrators sang Lithuanian liberation songs and "Tautiška giesmė".
+When threatened with a fight by several insufficiently armed local commando soldiers, the protest turned violent with members of the crowd breaking some windows.
 Finally, the crowd gathered on the street to walk to the city.
 In that direction, the soldiers of the Wehrmacht stoned the truck.

 While singing the national anthem, the Lithuanian policemen paid homage, and weighed on two of them.
 The soldiers of the 1st Police Battalion in the Marijampolė were completely passive, with regard, to the crowd.

 Usage in the Lithuanian SSR

 1940–1941

 Immediately following the Soviet occupation of Lithuania, the government of the Lithuanian SSR published a new constitution, the Stalinist Constitution of the Lithuanian SSR, that regulates the usage of the new flag and the new coat of arms as a symbol of the socialist identity.
 However, in this constitution, there was no regulations on a regional anthem for the Lithuanian SSR.
 According to Soviet custom, all of the republics of the Soviet Union had the "Internationale" translated into their own language as regional anthems.

-The officially-introduced "Internationale" in Lithuania was unpopular and the majority of the population of Lithuania disliked it as most Lithuanians then still remembered the "Tautiška giesmė" as being their national one.
+The officially-introduced "Internationale" in Lithuania was unpopular and the majority of the population of Lithuania disliked it as most Lithuanians then still remembered the "Tautiška giesmė" as being their actual national anthem.
 This was particularly evident when the authorities gathered all of the teachers in 14–15 August 1940 at the Lithuanian Teachers' Congress in Kaunas.
-The congress was attended by more than 10,000 primary and secondary school teachers and high schools lecturers.
+The congress was attended by more than 10,000 primary and secondary school teachers and high school lecturers.
 Of all the speakers, only the Prime Minister of Lithuania, Vincas Krėvė-Mickevičius, reminded the audience of the Lithuanian national anthem, concluding his speech: "Light and truth all along, guide our steps forever."
-Upon the end of the congress and the orchestra after the Internationale was played, a teacher began to sing the Tautiška giesmė.
-Other teacher joined in front of her, singing the anthem, and after that, all of the teachers that attended the congress sing the anthem, publicly testifying about "their determination to serve their homeland, but not the occupier".
+At the end of the congress the orchestra began playing the Internationale.
+A teacher began to sing the Tautiška Giesmė.
+Other teachers joined in singing the anthem, and shortly all of the teachers that attended the congress sang along, thus publicly testifying about "their determination to serve their homeland, but not the occupier".
 Inspired by them, the orchestra followed them standing.